HAS-Tools-Fall2020/homework-Bensketball/Submissions/assignment_15_sec2_fin/mitchell_HW15.md

 ## Assignment Questions

 ___
-`Was unsure if I needed to do a write up this week.
+`I am unsure if I needed to do a write up this week.
 I won last week, so I am opting to use the freebie on the ReadMe file.
 If I still need to do one for any reason, I will happily do one to make up.
 Please let me know.
 I have completed my forecast already.`

+`Thank you so much for your help at 9 AM today!
+I was getting a bit stressed with all the problems I was having Saturday and yesterday.
+I just wanted to say that I learned a lot in the class and I have enjoyed this class a lot!
+Thank you for creating the class and teaching it.
+It was a difficult and strange semester for everyone so thank you for your hard work!
+There are many undergrads interested in this class from the 300 level course I have been teaching this semester.
+I have been able to show some of my interested undergrad students a few tricks here and there. :)
+`

 ___
 <a name="cod"></a>